ItineraryEast CoastStokksnes: Exploring the Hidden Gem of Iceland

 A Historic Area

 Did you know that the Stokksnes Peninsula was one of the earliest settled places in Iceland?
-Settlers arrived all the way back to the 9th century.
+Settlers arrived in the 9th century.

 Then when World War II started, Stokksnes Black Sand Beach became a base for the British army.
 Today you can even see a working NATO radar station at Stokksnes that the Iceland Air Defense System operates to monitor Iceland’s airspace.